v360-joao-alves/formx-sdk-flutter/example/README.md

 FORMX_FORM_ID=<FORM ID>
 FORMX_ACCESS_TOKEN=<ACCESS TOKEN>
 ```

-## Capture Documents
+## Capture & Extract Documents

-By default, the camera view detect object using offline ML models.
-To detect documents using FormX API, pass `DetectMode.online` as detectMode argument and make sure network is up.
+With `FormXCameraView`you can detect documents on the fly.
+By default offline ML models is used to detect documents, pass `DetectMode.online` to detectMode argument to using FormX API and make sure network is up.

 ```dart
 import 'package:formx_sdk_flutter/formx_sdk_flutter.dart';